Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Introduction

 and $e$ is the thermal energy density, $n = \rho/(\mu\mp)$ the total free particle number density, $k_{\rm B}$ the Boltzmann constant, $T$ the temperature, $\gamma = 5/3$ the adiabatic index for an ionized plasma, $\mathcal{C}_{\rm rad}$ and $\mathcal{H}_{\rm rad}$ the respective volumetric radiative cooling and heating rates, $r$ the radial distance from halo centre, and $g$ the gravitational acceleration at that radius.
 Their results suggested the existence of a threshold value of $\tctff\approx 10$ below which isobaric density perturbations are thermally unstable and ``precipitate'' out of the hot ICM, producing a multiphase medium.

 \citet{McCourt2012} and \citet{Sharma2012} proposed a scenario in which the ICM is maintained in a state near the threshold value of $\tctff\approx 10$ by repeated cycle of thermal instability driven cooling and heating by the central AGN in response.
-Such a scenario is qualitatively supported by observations \citep[e.g.,][]{Salome2006,Tremblay2016,Babyk2018,Lakhchaura2018,Olivares2019} and simulations \citep{Li.Bryan2014a,Li.Bryan2014,Li2015,Meece2015,Wang2019,Beckmann2019} of the hot ICM in galaxy clusters.
+Such a scenario is qualitatively supported by observations \citep[e.g.,][]{Salome2006,Tremblay2016,Babyk2018,Lakhchaura2018,Olivares2019} and simulations \citep{Gaspari2012,Li.Bryan2014a,Li.Bryan2014,Li2015,Meece2015,Wang2019,Beckmann2019} of the hot ICM in galaxy clusters.

 Analytic models based on the assumption that ICM gas is maintained near a constant $\tctff\approx 10$ threshold appear to successfully reproduce the shape of radial profiles of ICM density and entropy in the central regions of many groups and clusters \citep[][]{Voit.Donahue2015,Voit2015,Voit2018a}, although recent analyses indicate that the ICM in the cores of many clusters spans a fairly wide range of values $\tctff\sim 10-25$ \citep{Hogan2017,Pulido2018}.
 Moreover, the amount of cold molecular gas and strength of AGN activity does not show correlation with $\tctff$ \citep{Pulido2018}.
-A number of recent theoretical studies have explored triggering of thermal instabilities in environments with a wider range of properties and found that precipitation of cool gas can occur when $\tctff\sim 10-20$ \citep{Meece2015,Singh.Sharma2015,Choudhury.Sharma2016,Prasad2018,Choudhury2019}, especially when seed gas density perturbations produced by gas accretion, AGN feedback or tidal interactions are large \citep[e.g.,][]{Pizzolato.Soker2005,Joung2012}.
+A number of theoretical studies have used simulations to explore the triggering of thermal instabilities in environments with a wider range of properties, as well as exploring more sophisticated scenarios and processes \citep{Gaspari2013,Meece2015,Singh.Sharma2015,Choudhury.Sharma2016,Voit2017,Prasad2018,Choudhury2019}.
+In parallel, the possible effects of nonlinear perturbations in the CGM generated by uplift of gas due to outflows and turbulence have been considered with analytical modeling \citep{Voit2017,Voit2018b,Voit2019a}.
+These studies found that precipitation of cool gas can occur when $\tctff\sim 10-20$, especially when seed gas density perturbations produced by gas accretion, AGN feedback or tidal interactions are large \citep[e.g.,][]{Pizzolato.Soker2005,Joung2012}.

 As the exploration of and debate on the physics of ICM cooling in groups and clusters continues, some recent investigations have extended the precipitation scenario to galaxy scales and argued that circum-galactic thermal instability may play a central role in the cycle of gas accretion, star formation, and feedback \citep{Soker2010,Sharma2012b,Voit2015,Voit2018a,Voit2019b,Voit2019a}.
 Although the overall dynamics of gravitational collapse is approximately self-similar in the $\Lambda$CDM cosmology \citep[e.g.,][]{Kravtsov.Borgani2012}, the interplay of gas shock heating and cooling during the formation of galaxy-sized systems is qualitatively different from that of cluster-scale haloes.